Key Documentation:

 Industry Visitors

 Castleview invites a range of industry experts and visitors into school to deliver workshops and career talks to our pupils.
-In recent years, we have had visits from BT engineers, Sales Force, Ncino, Conductive Music and others.
+In recent years, we have had visits from Zayo, Sales Force, Ncino and Purple Mash.

 Computing Trips

-Castleview works closely with Langley Grammar School as part of the The Kedermister Education Trust (KET).
+Castleview works closely with Langley Grammar School.
 Consequently, our pupils are regular visitors to their Digital School House.
 Additionally, in recent years, the Digital Leaders have made industry visits, the highlight being a trip up Sales Force Tower in London.

 Entering Competitions

 Children from Castleview have entered a range of national competitions relating to technology and many of our pupils have been very successful, demonstrating their creative and technological abilities.
-In recent years, pupils have won Purple Mash T-shirts, visited the Houses of Parliament (where their work was displayed) and won a set of iPads for the school!
+In recent years, pupils have won Purple Mash T-shirts, visited the Houses of Parliament (where their work was displayed) and had their digital artwork published.

 Special Events